urtzienriquez/citeref.nvim/README.md

 citeref self-activates via a `FileType` autocommand — **`setup()` is optional for attachment, but required to set a backend**.
 When you open a supported filetype, the plugin attaches to that buffer and sets buffer-local keymaps.
 No external modules are loaded at this point.

 The backend is loaded lazily on your **first keypress**, not at startup.
-Picker backends (`fzf`, `telescope`) work in both insert and normal mode.
+Picker backends (`fzf`, `telescope`, `snacks`) work in both insert and normal mode.
 Completion backends (`blink`, `cmp`) provide a menu and work in insert mode only — normal-mode keymaps will warn if a picker backend is not active.

 Without `setup()`, only `*.bib` files in the **current working directory** are used for citations.
 Set `bib_files` in `setup()` to include a global library.